Takakiriy/typrm/README.md

 The value of the environment variable is set when you start typrm.
 Note, you must add the prefix `TYPRM_` to the environment variable name when you set the define of the environment variable.
+If you do not add the prefix, you can refer to it with `$` which is not escaped with `\` on the command line, but you cannot refer to it in the search keyword input mode.
 The definition of the environment variable is usually written in the script file that starts typrm.